 - Change bedding after sleep overs

-Now you know more about what school sores are, you may want to about 3 more, very common, children’s conditions often picked up from school.
-Find out about how to prevent and treat these conditions in our Ringworm, Warts and Head lice articles.
+Now that you know more about dealing with school sores, you may want to know about 6 common contagious infections kids get from school.
 Or, for more expert health advice check out Health and wellbeing section.